Custom settings allow you to define additional attributes on resources that can then be accessed within the logic of your flows.

 You can define custom settings for the following resource types:

-Settings can be defined only for resources to which you have Manager (write) access, and when you are in Developer mode.
+Settings can be defined only for resources to which you have Manager (write) access.
 Once settings are defined and a custom form is built for those settings, then any user with Manager access can modify the values for those settings.

 Specify simple custom settings